 New Jersey: Montclair

 If the popular Jersey Shore and its myriad beaches are already on your radar, give the city-meets-suburb of Montclair a spin.
 Considered an outgrowth of New York City, it has much of the culture and Bohemian charm of the Big Apple at a much more realistic price point.
 The area is renowned for its cultural diversity—many accomplished artists, writers, and musicians call it home—and its highly walkable downtown area, packed with top-notch restaurants, shops, cafés, and the popular Wellmont Theater.
 For a true getaway, book a room at The M.C., part of Marriott’s Autograph Collection.
 It’s within walking distance to many Montclair highlights, and its rooftop bar has a spectacular view.
-To save a little money, check out the best free tourist attraction in New Jersey—and every other state.

 New Mexico: Taos